Dan-Nobelium/projectPlanets/README2.md

  - `shield_cost_toggle` - Toggle shield activation cost.
 Boolean.
 Default: `true`
  - `shield_cost_amount` - Shield activation cost in points.
 Integer.
 Default: 50
  - `cursor` - Cursor image files, [default cursor, mousedown cursor].
 Img file array.
 Default: `['img/cursor.png','img/cursordark.png']`

-Contributing

-If you have suggestions or improvements, please open an issue first to discuss what you would like to change.
-Ensure any pull requests update the necessary documentation and adhere to the existing code structure.
-Authors

-    Jessica C. Lee
-    Shi Xian Liew

-License

-This project's License is currently unknown.